omersabary/omersabary.github.io/_pages/about.md

   - /about.html
 ---

 I am Omer Sabary, a PhD student at the Taub Faculty of Computer Science at the Technion, Haifa, Israel.
-I am very fortunate to be advised by Prof. Eitan Yaakobi.
+I am very fortunate to be advised by Prof. [Eitan Yaakobi](http://yaakobi.net.technion.ac.il/) and Prof. Antonia Wachter-Zeh.

 ---

-I completed my MSc in 2020 at the Computer Science Faculty, at the Technion, under the supervision of Professor [Eitan Yaakobi](http://yaakobi.net.technion.ac.il/).
+I completed my MSc in 2020 at the Computer Science Faculty, at the Technion, under the supervision of Professor Eitan Yaakobi.

 ---